stafihub/stafihub/docs/guaid/validator-faq.md

 - **Double signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed by 5% on chain A.
 - **Downtime:** If a validator misses more than 95% of the last 10.000 blocks, they will get slashed by 0.01%.

-### Do validators need to self-delegate Fiss?
+### Do validators need to self-delegate FIS?

-Yes, they do need to self-delegate at least `1 Fis`.
-Even though there is no obligation for validators to self-delegate more than `1 Fis`, delegators should want their validator to have more self-delegated Fiss in their staking pool.
+Yes, they do need to self-delegate at least `1 FIS`.
+Even though there is no obligation for validators to self-delegate more than `1 FIS`, delegators should want their validator to have more self-delegated FIS in their staking pool.
 In other words, validators should have skin in the game.

-In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-delegated Fiss.
+In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-delegated FIS.
 If a validator's self-delegation goes below the limit that it predefined, this validator and all of its delegators will unbond.

 ### How to prevent concentration of stake in the hands of a few top validators?

 For now the community is expected to behave in a smart and self-preserving way.
 When a mining pool in Bitcoin gets too much mining power the community usually stops contributing to that pool.
-The Stafihub will rely on the same effect initially.
+The StaFiHub will rely on the same effect initially.
 Other mechanisms are in place to smoothen this process as much as possible:

 - **Penalty-free re-delegation:** This is to allow delegators to easily switch from one validator to another, in order to reduce validator stickiness.
 - **UI warning:** Wallets can implement warnings that will be displayed to users if they want to delegate to a validator that already has a significant amount of staking power.